aleksey-hoffman/sigma-file-manager/CONTRIBUTING.md

 ## How to contribute

-If you already have the contributor role, or you just want to run the app in dev mode, see the guide below
+If you want to contribute, or you just want to run the app in dev mode, see the guide below

 ### Prerequisites